 For those driving from Boston to the Berkshires, remember that just an hour outside the city sits famed Old Sturbridge Village: the absolutely charming 18th century town and farm which is an interactive outdoor museum to delight all ages.
 I was stunned by how moving and beautiful I found it!

 Ok, so these articles have convinced you to visit the Berkshires… so where to stay?
-Here are some suggestions (in the form of affiliate links which you may choose to use to provide a commission at no extra cost to you).
+Here are some suggestions (in the form of affiliate links which you may choose to use to provide a commission at no extra cost to you) of Berkshires, MA hotels and rentals.
 The first option is to browse these ratings of hotels to see if any fit your location, cost, and style desires.

 While I’ve enjoyed many a hotel and inn in Western Massachusetts, my current favorite option now that I have young kids is to rent a whole house (click here to see the company I use) so that extended family can all stay together.
 It often ends up being much more affordable and convenient than a hotel, though each has its perks.